homebysix/recipe-robot/README.md

 - A __[native Mac app](#mac-app-usage)__ that puts a friendly face on the Python script and makes it as simple as dragging and dropping.

 This two-pronged approach allows AutoPkg novices to easily create recipes that follow community-accepted guidelines, and still provides a command-line tool for more advanced AutoPkg users.
 Also, using Python for program logic encourages community contribution to this project.

+## Requirements

+In order to run Recipe Robot, you need [AutoPkg](https://autopkg.github.io/autopkg/) 0.5.0 or later installed.

 ## Mac App Usage